fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 ## Anchors and buttons

-When you need to let the user navigate to another page (or part of a page) or download a file, use an anchor element.
+To let the user navigate to a page or page section, or download a file, use an anchor element.

-For ea you need to let the user trigger an action such as copying to clipboard, launching a modal or submitting a form, use a button element.
+To let the user trigger an action such as copying to clipboard, launching a modal or submitting a form, use a button element.

 Anchors should include an `href` attribute otherwise the browser will treat it like a non-interactive element.
 This means the link will not be included in the expected focus order and will not present a pointer to mouse users like it should.
 These days there is no remaining use case for an anchor without an `href`.
 We no longer need [named anchors](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#name) to create link-target locations within the page because we can use the `id` attribute (on any element) for that.
 And if you want an interactive element that does not link somewhere, you should use `button`.